SAT® Test Policies

 If you are homeschooled, or your school cannot access SSD online or your family does not wish to involve the school in requesting accommodations, you can submit your request directly to SSD.
 Once you know what type of accommodation you need, you can fill out the student eligibility form with all the required details, and submit the required documents.
 You can mail, fax, or email your documents to SSD.
 Once the decision is made, the SSD will inform you.

-How long is the SAT with accommodations?
+How long is the Digital SAT with accommodations?

 Deadline for requesting accommodations

-Requesting SAT accommodations is a lengthy process.
+Requesting Digital SAT accommodations is a lengthy process.
 It is always good to send requests well in advance as it can take up to seven weeks for approval.
-Refer to the list below to check the last day of raising requests for the upcoming SAT.
+Refer to the list below to check the last day of raising requests for the upcoming Digital SAT.

-SAT Test Dates (2022 and 2023) Accommodation Request Deadline
+Digital SAT Weekend Test Dates (2024) Accommodation Request Deadline

 Did You Know?
-Many schools have now started offering SAT School Day, allowing students to take the SAT on a weekday at their school.
+Many schools have now started offering SAT School Day, allowing students to take the Digital SAT on a weekday at their school.
 For SAT School Day, you do not need to register for the test through the College Board.
 The SAT School Day is only available to U.S. schools.
 The schools and districts decide whether they want to offer it or if students should pay the test fee.

 Frequently Answered Questions (FAQs)